Hamed-Hasan/assignment-nine-react-router/README.md

 # React Router Shop

 * This project was TailWind with [live website](https://react-router-shop.netlify.app/).
-* [This site have been makes by react router]
+* This site have been makes by react router
-* [I have been using This site: css framework tailwind & flowbite]
+* I have been using This site: css framework tailwind & flowbite etc...
-* [I have been using This site: recharts]
+* I have been using This site: recharts
-* [I have been creating This site: more meaningful components & pages: like Home/Reviews/Dashboard/Blogs/About/404 pages etc...]
+* I have been creating This site: more meaningful components & pages: like Home/Reviews/Dashboard/Blogs/About/404 pages etc...
-* [I did my best to create this site as much as I could.
+* I did my best to create this site as much as I could.
 I've been to Main Mark Bonus Mark Optional Mark.
 I've been trying to do everything I can.]
 ## Available Scripts

 In the project directory, you can run: